openframeworks/ofBook/11_sound/chapter.md

 This is because what you actually hear is the *changes* in values over time.
 Any individual sample in a buffer doesn't really have a sound on its own.
 What you hear is the *difference* between the sample and the one before it.
 For instance, a sound's "loudness" isn't necessarily related to how "big" the individual numbers in a buffer are.
 A sine wave which oscillates between 0.9 and 1.0 is going to be much much quieter than one that oscillates between -0.5 and 0.5.

 ##Time Domain vs Frequency Domain

+**[mh: this section would be super important for anyone just starting in sound to understand.  maybe add some links to additional places to learn about FFT.  at least for me, when I first encountered FFT it took me a while to get it (granted, I was working with FFT for visuals which is a bit less natural than FFT for sound).]**

 When representing sound as a continuous stream of values between -1 and 1, you're working with sound in what's known as the "Time Domain".
 This means that each value you're dealing with is referring to a specific moment in time.
 There is another way of representing sound which can be very helpful when you're using sound to drive something other aspect of your app.
 That representation is known as the "Frequency Domain".